 If it’s British or American slang you’re interested in, watch the most common TV shows from that country.
 Check out forums and facebook groups too – these are great for finding examples of ‘real’ English.

 High frequency colloquial words

 Another tip – if you realise that you start to hear the same word coming up again and again, that means it is common: i.e. it is a high frequency word.
 You need to focus on learning high frequency words because obviously, if they are used a lot, you want to be able to understand and maybe use them when you speak as well.

 This tip applies to phrasal verbs also.
 If you keep coming across the same PV, it means it’s high frequency – so learn it!

 Now it’s your turn to try some slang and colloquial language out!
 Work through the lesson below and by the end of it you’ll have learned 12 typical spoken expressions!

-On a side note, this extract has been stolen from module 2, which is called Mind your Language from our advanced English online course.
+On a side note, this extract has been stolen from our online course called Get confident with British slang and colloquial expressions from our advanced English online course.
 So, if you’re interested in this kind of language and you want to learn more and become more proficient, you must check out our course, by clicking the link.